Private Corner: Overview

 After over 25 years' experience as a pop artist, releasing over 70 albums of songs that were karaoke hits, Jacky Cheung, a lover of jazz music, decided to make an album of his own personal taste, a jazz record.
 He wanted the freedom to sing songs he likes and share his own perspective and personal emotions, without being concerned with commercial pressures.

 At the Private Corner press conference Cheung explained "I would come across jazz songs occasionally in the past, but I would consider whether this song will be popular at karaoke bars.
 I would always fear, 'This won't work,' and put more karaoke songs on an album."
 With digital music and piracy causing a decline in record sales, he continued, "Now the situation is different.
 Even if you factor in commercial considerations, it won't make a difference...So I could be very happy, very carefree in producing this album."
 Cheung personally funded the costs of recording Private Corner, wishing to avoid any label restrictions, saying "It's up to me, they just help me implement it".
 He added that money was not a consideration and if it were a loss, he'd make up for it in the future.

 Private Corner was Cheung's first Cantonese album release in 6 years and in keeping with the album's title, Cheung kept quiet about it, without the customary pre-orders and album promotion.
 Cheung recorded the album in Cantonese, explaining his personal connection to the Cantonese dialect: "I started out performing Cantonese songs, so for me, the importance of Cantonese albums is still great."
 Cheung stated that "The new album "Private Corner" is my favorite album".
 In the past I was concerned about my records being commercial enough for the market, but with this album, I did not consider it very much.
-On the back cover of Private Corner liner notes: